Current Projects

 The Belgian Colonial Empire

-I am also currently at work on a comprehensive, one-volume history of Belgian overseas colonialism in central Africa to appear in the Polity Press series “The Polity History of Empire.” https://www.politybooks.com/
+I am writing a comprehensive, one-volume history of Belgian overseas colonialism in central Africa that will appear in the Polity Press series “The Polity History of Empire.” https://www.politybooks.com/